Cirkit Designer Logo

 How to Use the MCB in a Circuit

-2. Install on a DIN Rail: Mount the MCB securely onto a 35mm DIN rail in the distribution board.
+2. Mount the MCB: Securely install the MCB onto a 35mm DIN rail in the distribution board or enclosure.

 3. Connect the Wires:

-• Connect the incoming phase wire to the Line Input terminal.
+• Connect the incoming power supply to the Line (Input) terminal.

-• Connect the outgoing phase wire to the Load Output terminal.
+• Connect the circuit or load to the Load (Output) terminal.

-4. Tighten the Terminals: Ensure all connections are secure to prevent loose contacts.
+• Ensure all connections are tight and secure to prevent arcing or overheating.

 Important Considerations and Best Practices

-• Regular Maintenance: Periodically inspect the MCB for signs of wear, overheating, or loose connections.
+• Regularly inspect the MCB for signs of wear, damage, or overheating.

 Example: Connecting an MCB to an Arduino UNO

 While MCBs are not directly connected to microcontrollers like the Arduino UNO, they can be used to protect circuits powered by the Arduino.
-For example, if you are powering a motor via an external power supply, an MCB can be installed between the power supply and the motor to prevent damage from overcurrent.
+For example, an MCB can safeguard the power supply feeding the Arduino and its peripherals.

-// Example Arduino code to control a motor protected by an MCB
+// Example Arduino code to monitor a circuit protected by an MCB

 void setup() {